 Chalmers Benevolent Fund

-Thanks to generous donors, 100% of over $62,000 in funds has been directed towards supporting those people who come to Church House, on Tuesday mornings.
+Thanks to generous donors, 100% of donated fund is directed towards supporting those people who come to Church House, on Tuesday mornings.
 Among those, are people who are marginalized and in need, or in crisis and they live right here in our community.
-Over 1,000 people have visited for assistance.
-This has translated into over 5,000 interactions with people during the past eight years.
+Over 1,400 people have visited for assistance.
+This has translated into thousands of interactions with people during the past ten years.
 Discouragingly, the need continues to increase.
 Many people who come are on ODSP – Ontario Disability Support Program and cannot make ends meet.
 A single person could receive up to $1,128 monthly, of which $479 is designated for housing.
 The average rent for a one-bedroom in Kingston however, is $942.
 Those on OW – Ontario Works receive $706, forcing many to stay in shelters, since rental of a bachelor unit averages $694.*1

 Chalmers recently carried out a survey with about 100 participants and discovered a need for laundry soap.
-As a result, a request has been sent to a local department store to see if they would be willing to make an in-kind donation of detergent.
-In the meantime, a parishioner has been kind enough to bring in small baggies of powdered soap for distribution.
+As a result, parishioners have been bagging detergent with two cups of laundry soap for distribution.
+Also in the survey was a need for shampoo and conditioner.
+Thank you to Peter Drugstore for bottles of donations.
 Also in response to the survey, the Women of Chalmers are donating cases of toilet paper on a regular basis to the Benevolent Program.
 On the survey wish list, many people suggested the need for additional grocery cards, Giant Tiger gift cards (for underwear etc.), bus passes, assistance with dental care, and opportunities to work and give back, which we hope to find ways of accommodating in the future.

 We are proud of our team of compassionate volunteers and you, our donors and supporters, who make Chalmers “The Good Neighbour Church”.

 We can only hope that over time, our society will find more ways of helping low-income individuals and families attain adequate housing, food, and health and dental care.